-Making the decision to invest in sales enablement is a huge step towards truly accelerating your customer acquisition efforts but how do you structure this organization?
+Making the decision to invest in sales enablement is a huge step toward accelerating your customer acquisition efforts, but how do you structure this organization?
 What are their core objectives and responsibilities?

-Sales enablement is different than sales operations.
+Sales enablement is different from sales operations.
 According to SiriusDecisions, the difference is as follows:

-In today’s marketplace there are an increasing number of vendors with similar marketing messages.
-In practice vendors have significantly different strengths and weaknesses.
+In today’s marketplace, there is an increasing number of vendors with similar marketing messages.
+In practice, vendors have significantly different strengths and weaknesses.
 While reviewing vendor product sheets is a good way to get started, ultimately you will want to dive deeper into the relative performance of each feature important to your team.
 Start by prioritizing your organization’s needs and scoring the relative importance of each requirement.
-Then run a systematic review of how well each vendor delivers each of those requirements.
+Then, run a systematic review of how well each vendor delivers each of those requirements.

 In addition to any particular set of features, ease-of-use is an important consideration as the platform will only be successful if adopted by your sales team.
 The best practice is to take a systematic approach to evaluating vendors so that important differences can be identified and you can determine the best fit for your organization.

-When you are developing your solution, the Design stage is particularly important—it lays the foundation for the project.
-We have found that these four steps are the best practices to reliably lead to a solid design:
+When you are developing your solution, the design stage is particularly important because it lays the foundation for the project.
+We have found that these four best practices reliably lead to a solid design:

 There is a tremendous amount of value that you can unlock through sales enablement.
-But it is important to keep in mind that you don’t have to “boil the ocean” right away.
-The best practice among successful deployment projects we have seen deliver value quickly by starting with the most painful problems that hold back your sales efforts.
+But it is important to keep in mind that you don’t have to do it all right away.
+The best practices among successful deployment projects we have seen deliver value quickly by starting with the most painful problems that hold back your sales efforts.
 Once the system is up and working successfully, it is much easier to extend it into new areas and to support additional roles in the company.

 We’ve talked to hundreds of companies about sales portals, and what we’ve heard is remarkably consistent.
 If they have a sales portal, they hate it.
 If they don’t have a sales portal, it’s because they are pretty sure they’re going to hate it.

 Everyone knows that there must be a better answer.
-We live in a time when technology has revolutionized our ability to get the information we need .. in our personal lives.
+We live in a time when technology has revolutionized our ability to get the information we need in our personal lives.
 Want to learn about almost any topic in the entire pantheon of human endeavor?
-No problem, you can get what you want in seconds on the Internet.
+No problem — you can get what you want in seconds on the Internet.
 Need to find a crucial document to help close a deal?
-Sorry, good luck with that.
-It doesn’t have to be that way.
+Good luck with that.
+But it doesn’t have to be that way!

-A sales enablement platform should deliver on these six essential best practices, to make sure that your sales team gets the maximum value from the content you work so hard to create.
+A sales enablement platform should make sure that your sales team gets the maximum value from the content you work so hard to create.

 - Breadth Usage.
-This is another fairly simple metric, showing how many people used the solution over a period of time.
+This is another fairly simple metric showing how many people used the solution over a period of time.
 Our primary view is the previous 30 days, which is usually a good way to understand normal usage.
-Patterns of use will often vary quite a bit over a single day or week, and those numbers can be affected heavily by a short-term event like a holiday or the end of a financial quarter.
-But if the solution is a core part of their work, looking at a 30 day period gives a reasonable picture.
+Patterns of use will often vary quite a bit over a single day or week, and those numbers can be affected heavily by a short-term event, such as a holiday or the end of a financial quarter.
+But if the solution is a core part of their work, looking at a 30-day period gives a reasonable picture.